The Best Kids' Books About Fall: Our Seasonal Reading List

 How Many Seeds in a Pumpkin? by Margaret McNamara:

-A fall-favorite fruit, the pumpkin, introduces our kids to counting by twos, fives, and tens.
-The story also teaches a wonderful lesson that smaller doesn't mean lesser than.
+Fall’s favorite fruit introduced our kids to counting by twos, fives, and tens, and that smaller doesn’t mean lesser than.

 The Leaf Thief by Alice Hemming:

-You can't think of a more entertaining way to learn about how trees change in the fall than through Squirrel’s wildly dramatic response to it.
-The book also provides a great lesson on adapting to change.
+You can’t think of a more entertaining way to learn about how trees change in fall than through Squirrel’s wildly dramatic response to it.

 Acorn Was a Little Wild by Jen Arena: